WorksOS/con-services/LandfillService.WebApi/Readme.txt

 retrying so that additional tasks aren't created.
 The lock expires within an hour so the assumption is that the task always completes before that.

+All projects are unlocked when the service is started as they could be left in a locked state when the service terminated.

 Note: If a retry task is triggered while a normal volume retrieval task is running, it can result in redundant requests to Raptor.
 This is a design tradeoff as the probability of it happening is low due to the